Viewers took to Twitter to reveal their opinions on the new host while the first episode in the new series aired.

 The baking show, featuring 10 teams of professional bakers, pastry chefs and chocolatiers, sets out to find some of the best professional chefs out there by setting them extreme baking challenges.

 Angus Deayton was confirmed as the new host of the show in January, after chef Tom Kerridge presented the first series.

 Angus is best known for presenting BBC comedy panel show Have I Got News For You, before he was sacked from the programme in 2002.

-Not only will former host Tom not feature on the next series, judge Claire Clark won't be back for series two either.
+As well as former host Tom, judge Claire Clark is not back for series two either.

 Joining Angus for the nine-episode baking show are regular judges Benoit Blin, chef patissier at Raymond Blanc's Le Manoir aux Quat'Saisons in Oxfordshire, as well as Cherish Finden, the executive pastry chef at The Langham in London.

 While The Great British Bake Off will be moving to Channel 4 for the next series, it was announced that its sister show Crème de la Crème will remain on BBC Two.